1. What is Kentucky Foreign LLC Registration?

 No. Kentucky does not require name reservation before filing a Certificate of Authority.
 The LLC name must be distinguishable or an assumed name must be registered.

 Yes.
-Every foreign LLC authorized to transact business in Kentucky must maintain a registered agent with a physical street address in the state.
+Every Foreign LLC authorized to transact business in Kentucky must maintain a registered agent with a physical street address in the state.

-No. Registering a foreign LLC in Kentucky does not create a new legal entity.
+No. Registering a Foreign LLC in Kentucky does not create a new legal entity.
 Most businesses continue using their existing EIN.

 Yes.
-Kentucky requires all LLCs, including foreign LLCs, to file an Annual Report each year by June 30 and pay the applicable filing fee.
+Kentucky requires all LLCs, including Foreign LLCs, to file an Annual Report each year by June 30 and pay the applicable filing fee.

 Operating in Kentucky without a Certificate of Authority may result in penalties, inability to bring lawsuits in Kentucky courts, and enforcement action until compliance is achieved.